 About the Alumni Office

-The Alumni Relations Office is responsible for keeping in contact with our graduates and facilitate opportunities for communication, friendship and professional development.
+The Alumni Relations Office is responsible for keeping in contact with our graduates and facilitating opportunities for communication, friendship and professional development.

-We are working to make the most of the opportunities to connect with alumni and we are always delighted to hear from you.
+We work hard to connect with our alumni, and we are always delighted to hear from you.

-We facilitate networking, social events and reunions, help to trace friends, and we look to include graduates in the day-to-day life of the college.
-LCCA students from Higher National, Bachelor and Master Courses become part of the alumni network, automatically, starting at their graduation.
+We facilitate networking, social events and reunions.
+We help to trace friends, and we look to include graduates in the day-to-day life of the college.
+LCCA students from Higher National, bachelor and master’s courses become part of the alumni network automatically, beginning at their graduation.

 The benefits of keeping in touch